 Instructions

-- In a small bowl, combine the beef, baking soda, and water, mix and lightly massage with your fingers until the baking soda dissolves.
+- Mix the beef, baking soda, and water in a small bowl and lightly massage with your fingers until the baking soda dissolves.
 Let sit at room temperature for about 10 minutes while you prep the other ingredients.

 - Make the gravy mixture.
 Make the sauce for the grave in a large bowl by adding oyster sauce, soy sauce, soybean paste, vinegar, sugar, white pepper, tapioca starch, and stock.
 Stir well and set aside.